 With its creative copywriting, attention-to-detail and location-based technology, it’s a decent effort from the cosmetics brand.

-To learn more about this topic, book yourself onto Econsultancy’s Mobile Usability and UX Training Course.
+To learn more about this topic, book yourself onto Econsultancy’s UX and usability course.